Naf256/psychology/social psychology-2102/intro/social psychology place in social sciences and psychology.md

-Social psychology is closely connected to several disciplines within the field of psy- chology, including personality psychology, clinical psychology, and cognitive psy- chology.
+Social psychology is closely connected to several disciplines within the field of psychology, including personality psychology, clinical psychology, and cognitive psychology.
 Personality psychology.
 Personality psychologists focus on the role of individual differences, meaning aspects of people’s personality that make them dif- ferent from other people, in explaining how different people feel and behave in distinct ways.
 We often use personality descriptions to describe other people in our social world—my friend Darren is extraverted, my co-worker Deirdra is arro- gant, my boss Duane is neurotic.
-Whereas personality psychologists emphasize the role of individual differences between people in influencing attitudes, thoughts, and behaviors, social psychol- ogists emphasize the role of the situation.
+Whereas personality psychologists emphasize the role of individual differences between people in influencing attitudes, thoughts, and behaviors, social psychologists emphasize the role of the situation.
 For example, if you observe a person driving very aggressively, you might immediately judge that person’s personality in a not-very-nice way (“She’s a careless person.”
 “She only thinks about herself.”).
 A social psychologist, on the other